 Table of Contents

-Often taken in pill or tablet form, ecstasy can have numerous, undesirable side effects, including transient hypertension and problems with thermoregulation – resulting in elevated body temperature.
-When individuals begin to abuse ecstasy habitually they can develop a tolerance to the substance, so they need larger doses to achieve the same level of effects.
+Ecstasy can have numerous undesirable side effects, including transient hypertension and problems with thermoregulation – resulting in elevated body temperature.
+When individuals begin to abuse Ecstasy habitually, they can develop a tolerance to the substance, so they need larger doses to achieve the same level of effects.

 - Muscle cramping